jhucsf/spring2020/assign/assign01.md

 The representation should be reasonably space efficient.
 For example, an array of `uint32_t` or `uint64_t` values, such that the bits of the overall integer value are packed into the array elements, would be a space-efficient representation, because at most some small number (63 or fewer) of bits per instance would be "wasted" (by being leading 0 bits in the array element representing the most significant chunk of the bit string.)
 In contrast, representing the numeric value using hexadecimal digits stored n an array of `char` values would *not* be a space-efficient representation, since each `char` element would store one of only 16 possible values, wasting half of the bits in the array.

 Note that you could represent the value using an array of small (8 or 16 bit) integer elements.
-However, the `apintAdd` function can be implemented more efficiently if it can operate on larger chunks of data.
+However, the `apint_add` function can be implemented more efficiently if it can operate on larger chunks of data.

 The `ApInt` representation should have a way of keeping track of the length of the array storing the bit string.
 The idea is that `ApInt` values requiring more bits to represent will (in general) require more storage.
 The functions which operate on `ApInt` values will need to know the array length of each `ApInt` instance.